 Children will be encouraged to use, share and enjoy books and to join in with poems and rhymes.
+Reading consists of two dimensions: language comprehension and word reading.
 They are taught to write and draw with increasing control, and learn to recognise and write letters, words and symbols, and to write their own names.
 FS1 and FS2 children are taught sound recognition through Read, Write Inc. This is continued and extended as the children enter Key Stage 1.

-Children will be helped and encouraged to develop their understanding of number, measurement, pattern, shape and space and use the mathematical language that goes with this.
+Children will be helped and encouraged to develop their understanding of number, measurement, shape and space and use the mathematical language that goes with this.
+It is important that children develop positive attitudes and interests in mathematics, look for patterns and relationships, spot connections, ‘have a go’, talk to adults and peers about what they notice and not be afraid to make mistakes.
 They will experience a wide range of activities and opportunities for children to explore, enjoy, learn, practice and talk about these concepts.

 Understanding the world involves guiding children to make sense of their physical world and their community.
 Children will be encouraged to talk about where they live, their environment, their families, and about past and present events in their own lives.